HTML Is Fun Again

 So I wrote graspr-build

-graspr-build is a tiny package I made that does one
+is a tiny package I made that does one thing: it turns custom HTML tags into plain HTML

+at build time.
 That's it.
 That's the whole trick.

-Instead of writing the same <a> tag with the same
+Instead of writing the same

-five Tailwind classes every time I want a link, I write
+tag with the same five Tailwind classes every time I want a link, I write

-<lnk to="/colophon">colophon</lnk> and let
+<lnk to="/colophon">colophon</lnk>

-lists, code spans, bylines, the whole works.
-If I find myself
+expand it.
+Same for headings, figures, lists, code spans, bylines, the whole works.
+If I

-and never type the long form again.
+type the long form again.

 My pages don't look like a wall of div soup anymore.
 They look like...
 HTML.
 Tiny, declarative HTML that says what the thing is and gets out of the way.